cloudevents/spec/discovery/spec.md

 The following rules apply to processing the Services specified in the request:
 - any error processing the request MUST result in the entire operation failing and no updates to the Discovery Endpoint are to happen.
-- the Services MUST be processed in the order in which they appear in the request.
 - a Service (as identified by its `id`) MUST NOT appear more than once in the request.
-- any existing Service (as identified by its `id`) MUST be completely replaced by the Service definition in the request.
+- any existing Service (as identified by its `id`) MUST be completely replaced by the Service definition in the request, except as noted below.
+  This means that any missing property in the incoming request MUST be treated as a request to delete the property from the existing Service definition.
-  - if the incoming Service has an `epoch` value then the request MUST fail if that values does not equal the current Service's `epoch` value.
+- if the incoming Service has an `epoch` value then the request MUST fail if that value is less than the current Service's `epoch` value.
+- if the incoming Service has an `epoch` value that is greater than the current Service's `epoch` value then the Service's `epoch` value MUST be set to the incoming `epoch` value.
-  - if the incoming Service does not have an `epoch` value then the Discovery Endpoint MUST assign an appropriate value.
-The value MUST be greater than the existing Service's value.
+- if the incoming Service has an `epoch` value that is equal to the current Service's `epoch` value, or if the incoming Service does not include an `epoch` value, then the Service's `epoch` value MUST be set to a value that is greater than the current value.
-- if the incoming Service contains an `id` but no Service with that `id` exists then the request MUST fail.
+  <br>HELP!
+How do we support "import" w/o increasing the epoch value?
 - if the incoming Service does not contain an `id` then the Discovery Endpoint MUST assign an appropriate value.
 The value MUST be globally unique.
 - aside from `id` and `epoch`, unless there is an out of band agreement, all